 If you have any questions that I didn’t cover here, feel free to email me at firstname.lastname@example.org

-Otherwise, feel free to check out the cost sheet/supply list below, and skim through the products I used that worked out well for me in my van.
+Otherwise, feel free to check out the cost sheet/supply list below, and browse through the products I used that worked out well for me in my van build.

 - Reflectix Insulation – $93